Skip to content

 Based on my tracking, five fully closed AI Power Picks produced winners averaging +66.75% against losers averaging -7.91%.
 The main portfolio currently has eight of ten positions in positive territory.
 The system’s real strength isn’t just picking winners — it’s the combination of the Expert factor (institutional money flow) and the trailing stop-loss that limits downside on the misses.

 A 30-day money-back guarantee.
-If you’re not satisfied within 30 days, contact customer service for a full refund.
+Contact customer service within 30 days for a full refund.
 Important: subscriptions auto-renew at $499 if you don’t disable it manually.
 Go to your account settings and turn off auto-renewal on day one.

 Marc Chaikin is a 60-year Wall Street veteran, founder of Chaikin Analytics, and creator of the CMF indicator found on every Bloomberg and Reuters terminal.
 He helped build three Nasdaq indexes and rang the Nasdaq opening bell.
 His early clients included George Soros, Paul Tudor Jones, and Steve Cohen.
-He came out of retirement after the 2008 financial crisis to build the Power Gauge system for retail investors after watching his wife lose 50% of her 401(k) to a professional money manager.
+He came out of retirement after the 2008 financial crisis to build the Power Gauge system for retail investors.

 If you understand basic concepts like P/E ratios, market cap, and what a dividend is, you’ll be fine.
 If you’re completely new to investing and those terms are unfamiliar, start with index funds first.
 Marc doesn’t simplify his analysis for beginners, and the interface has a real learning curve.